openreview/openreview-matcher/README.md

 ### FairFlow Solver

-Fairlfow solver tries to more fairly assign reviewers to papers in a way that each paper has at least some minimum affinity with the reviewers to which it is assigned.
+Fairflow solver tries to more fairly assign reviewers to papers in a way that each paper has at least some minimum affinity with the reviewers to which it is assigned.

 For more information, see [this paper](https://arxiv.org/abs/1905.11924v1)